canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 Recently, I've needed to optimize some SQL Server queries.
 I decided to look out there what to do to tune SQL Server and SQL queries.
 This is what I found.

-**To tune your SQL Server queries, you can make changes at the database, table and query level.** At the database level, you can turn on automatic update of statistics, increase the file size autogrowth and update the compatibility level.
-At the table level, delete your unused indexes and create the missing ones.
-But, keep less than 5 indexes per table.
-And, at the query level, find and fix implicit conversions.
+**At the database level, turn on automatic update of statistics, increase the file size autogrowth and update the compatibility level.
+At the table level, delete your unused indexes and create the missing ones, keeping around 5 indexes per table.
+And, at the query level, find and fix implicit conversions.**

 While looking up what I could do to tune my queries, I found Pinal Dave from [SQLAuthority](https://blog.sqlauthority.com/).
 Chances are you have already found one of his blog posts when searching for SQL Server tuning tips.
 He's been blogging about the subject for years.